impostorsguides/impostorsguides.github.io/rbenv/part-2/2-s-content.md

 Here we validate that the Ruby version number that the user passed as argument #2 corresponds to a valid Ruby version that exists on the user's machine.
 If not, we exit.

 I was curious whether this last statement was actually true or not.
-I checked the `rbenv-prefix` command and saw [this block of code](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv-prefix#L37) along with the `exit 1` statement on line 39, but I wasn't sure if the `rbenv-prefix` command executed by [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-version-file-write#L16) was running in a separate process or not, therefore I wasn't sure if that `exit 1` statement would cause just that process or the calling process which is running `rbenv-version-file-write` to be exited.
+I checked the `rbenv-prefix` command and saw [this block of code](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv-prefix#L37){:target="_blank" rel="noopener"} along with the `exit 1` statement on line 39, but I wasn't sure if the `rbenv-prefix` command executed by [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-version-file-write#L16){:target="_blank" rel="noopener"} was running in a separate process or not, therefore I wasn't sure if that `exit 1` statement would cause just that process or the calling process which is running `rbenv-version-file-write` to be exited.

 So I did an experiment.
 My hypothesis is that, if there is only a single process running both `rbenv-version-file-write` and `rbenv-prefix`, then the `exit 1` command will cause `rbenv-version-file-write` to exit, so no further code after line 16 of `version-file-write` should be executed.
 So I placed the following `echo` statement on line 17 of `rbenv-version-file-write`: